ssantichaivekin/prolog-grader/testsets/Readme.md

 if you are taking or is planning to take CS81 in the future.

 The example submissions contain real student submissions from CS81-FA18 with their name removed.
-Not all submissions are correct.
+Not all example submissions are correct.